 Introduction.

-3. Look for the Picture Property and click on the property to select it.
+- Look for the Picture Property and select the Property.

-5. With the following three property settings of the Report you can display and print the watermark image in various ways:
+- With the following three property settings of the Report, you can display and print the watermark image in various ways:

 When you load the Watermark picture in the background, with the above property settings, the Report Print Preview looks like the image given below: